openharmony/docs/en/device-dev/porting/implementation-of-apis-at-the-hal.md

 **Description for HAL APIs of the IoT peripheral subsystem**

 The SoC needs to implement related APIs.
-For details about the dependency of OpenHarmony on the chip peripheral APIs, see  [HAL Header Files of wifiiot](https://gitee.com/openharmony/iothardware_hals_wifiiot_lite/tree/master).
+For details about the dependency of OpenHarmony on the chip peripheral APIs, see  [HAL header files of IoT peripherals](https://gitee.com/openharmony/iothardware_peripheral/tree/master/interfaces/kits).

 ## WLAN<a name="section1331917210911"></a>